xcat2/goconserver/benchmark/README.md

 ```

 ## run the script
-Start the consoleserver daemon at first, then run the script:
+Start the goconserver daemon at first, then run the script:
 ```
 python api.py
 ```